Claflin University looks to set up COVID-19 emergency fund for students, asks for donations

 The second step would be for students to go to the Claflin website and fill out an application.

-The president did share there is a $500 maximum grant for each student and the need must be based on COVID-19
+The president says there is a $500 maximum grant for each student, and the need must be based on COVID-19 impacts.

-The university says they have a goal to responding to students within 24-48 hours to let them know if they have been approved for emergency fund assistance.
+The university says they have a goal of responding to students within 24-48 hours to let them know if they have been approved for emergency fund assistance.